roryharder/roryharder.github.io/index.md

 # Teaching

-I have taught first-year introductions to philosophy as well as upper-year seminars on topics in the philosophy of mind and language, at the University of Toronto.
-I have also taught first-year introductions to formal reasoning and decision-making, at Rutgers University.
+I have taught first-year introductions to philosophy and upper-year seminars on the philosophy of mind and language at the University of Toronto.
+I have taught first-year introductions to formal reasoning and decision-making at Rutgers University.

 <!-- I have taught third-year seminars on <a href="rh-mind-syllabus.pdf">perception</a> and <a href="fpsyll.pdf">Frege's puzzle</a> at the University of Toronto and a first-year <a href="syllabus.pdf">introduction to formal reasoning and decision making</a> at Rutgers University. -->